 by Svenja Rödig,

-After the shooting of the Lord of the Rings many parts of the film set were dismantled.
-Thanks to the great public interest and the beginning preparations for the shooting of the Hobbit trilogy, we were able to admire some beautifully designed Hobbit caves on the Bagshot Row in 2010 and enjoy the view from Bag End over the Party Field.
+After the shooting of the Lord of the Rings, many parts of the film sets were dismantled.
+Thanks to the great public interest and the beginning preparations for the shooting of the Hobbit trilogy, we were able to admire some beautifully designed Hobbit caves on the Bagshot Row in 2010 and enjoyed the view from Bag End over the Party Field.

 – The Land of Shadow –

-Despite Boromir's urgent warning “not simply to walk to Mordor“, we did exactly that.
-The Tongariro National Park extends around the active volcanoes Tongariro, Ngauruhoe and Ruapehu in the center of the North Island.
-We set out on one of New Zealand's most famous hikes – the Tongariro Crossing – to explore the inhospitable and colourful landscape up close.
+Despite Boromir's urgent warning to “not simply walk into Mordor“, we did exactly that.
+The Tongariro National Park extends around the active volcanoes Tongariro, Ngauruhoe, and Ruapehu in the center of the North Island.
+We set out on one of New Zealand's most famous hikes – the Tongariro Crossing – to explore the inhospitable and colorful landscape up close.

-In the film it looks huge: the rocky landscape at the entrance to the Path of the Dead.
-In reality the Putangirua Pinnacles are very hidden on the south coast of the North Island – but they are no less impressive.
+In the film, it looks massive: the rocky landscape at the entrance to the Path of the Dead.
+In reality, the Putangirua Pinnacles are very hidden on the south coast of the North Island – but this doesn’t make them any less impressive.

 Landscape of thousands of rock needles in the south of New Zealand's North Island